 Pod systems offer many advantages over other vaping devices.
 The main ones are convenience and simplicity.
 They’re easy to use, making them more appealing to ex-smokers who don’t want to be bombarded with technical features.
 But there are benefits to pod vaping that even experienced vapers can appreciate.
 For example, switching flavors is easier than before.
 Just pop in a different pod and go.

 If you want to conserve e-juice, a pod vape is your best bet.
 They use less e-liquid in a day, which is more cost-effective and makes them a great pairing for nicotine salts.
 Additional benefits include needing lower maintenance than other types of vape kits, and coming with a smaller footprint and lower vapor production, which makes them ideal for stealth vaping.

 Due to their compact size, pod vapes have less battery capacity than a regular vape mod—although their lower power output allows their battery to last for a day in most cases.
-Other downsides include the higher cost of replaceable vape pods when compared to coils, and the fact that they produce less vapor than vape tanks.
+Other downsides include the fact that they produce less vapor than vape tanks and the higher cost of replaceable vape pods when compared to coils, especially the pre-filled pods.
+Fortunately, many of the newer refillable pod systems now utilize replaceable coil heads too.

 Are pod systems cheap?